tytydraco/yessleep/out/The_Man_With_The_Prominent_Nose_Is_Following_Me.md

 It wasn’t the last time I saw him for sure.
 I came across him a day after on my campus.
 The calculus lesson was just finished.
 I went out with my girlfriend.
 When we were walking on the campus road I saw him: He was sitting on an old bench of our faculty’s garden with a straight posture.
 He was staring at me again with that goddamn smile!

 I understood something was going wrong about this man at that moment.
 He couldn’t be studying on campus because he was like his 40s.
 I told my girlfriend to stay there and approached that psychopath.
 When I was getting closer to him, his pupils were drifting upwards.
-It was like he was programmed to look directly to my eyes.
+It was like he was programmed to look directly into my eyes.

 I asked his identity with an annoyed voice.
 There was a pure silence for a moment.
 He was still staring at me in the same position.
 I became even angrier and shouted to him: Is this a goddamn prank from Kevin?
 He moved his mouth to speak but his expression didn’t change a bit: You know me.